diegobelotti/awscli-plugin-endpoint/README.md

     $ /usr/local/opt/awscli/libexec/bin/pip install awscli-plugin-endpoint

-Regardless of the installation method, make note of the package installation path (e.g. `~/Library/Python/3.7/lib/python/site-packages`).
-It will be needed if you are using AWS CLI v2.
+Regardless of the installation method, **make note of the package installation path (e.g. `~/Library/Python/3.7/lib/python/site-packages`).
+It will be needed as cli_legacy_plugin_path if you are using AWS CLI v2.**

 ---------------
 Getting Started